snehalrathod9423/Employee-Details-Crud-operation/README.md

 employee_bankdetails

+users

 Relationships

 One Employee → One Address

 One Employee → One Bank Details

-All relations are implemented using One-to-One mapping with foreign key (employee_id).
+All relationships are implemented using One-to-One mapping with foreign key references.

 🧩 Entity Relationship (Conceptual) employee